Top 5 Reasons to Front-Load Your Investments

 Note that front-loading has nothing to do with a front-end load, which is a fee paid up front when you invest in certain mutual funds — American Funds are notorious for fees as high as 5.75% in many of their popular funds.

 How do I front-load?
-I’ve become a become a regular front-loading machine in recent years, not unlike our Amana washer.
+I’ve become a regular front-loading machine in recent years, not unlike our Amana washer.

 I front-load two Backdoor Roth IRAs early in January.
 I max out my 457(b) in two pay periods.
 I once maxed out my 401(k) after an inquiry with Human Resources, only to find out that it wasn’t a good idea.
 More on that below.